gje4/BigcommerceBackOrder/README.md

 ## What does this application do?

-The application is using BigCommerce webhooks to send product data whenever a product is created, updated or deleted to a serverless function that send the data to Algolia
+The application is using BigCommerce webhooks to send Inventory data whenever a inventory has updated to a serverless function to determine if the product should accept back orders.

 ## Contributing